jxskiss/gopkg/README.md

 1. `easy/ezdbg` provides easy to use utilities which helps to do quick development.

+1. `easy/ezhttp` contains some utilities to work with HTTP requests.

 1. `easy/gemap` contains some utilities to manipulate map data structure.

 1. `encrypt` contains some encryption utilities.

-1. `errcode` provides a registry to manage error codes and messages.

 1. `exp/kvutil` contains utilities to work with key-value cache.